How to Start a Function Band: A Step-by-Step Guide

 Next, choose your songs.

 Pick tracks that suit your singer’s voice, match your genre and show off the band’s strengths.
-If you’re creating a promo medley, focus on your best material — the songs that are most likely to impress clients.
+If you’re creating a promo video or medley, focus on your strongest material — the songs most likely to impress potential clients.

 Only include songs you can perform confidently.
-It’s better to have a smaller list of songs you can play well than a long one full of tracks you’ve never rehearsed.
+It’s better to have a smaller set of songs you can perform well than a long list of tracks you haven’t properly rehearsed.

 Step 4: Set a Budget

-Decide how much money you can invest at the start.
+Decide early how much money you’re prepared to invest at the start.

 Talk openly about: